NTX-McGill/NeuroTechX-McGill-2020/src/dashboard/README.md

 There are two configurable variables in backend.py

--   **server<sub>mode</sub>:** Indicates whether or not to emit predictions and data over socketio
+-   **server_mode:** Indicates whether or not to emit predictions and data over socketio
--   **finger<sub>mode</sub>:** When true, reads signal data from OpenBCI and converts it to finger numbers.
+-   **finger_mode:** When true, reads signal data from OpenBCI and converts it to finger numbers.
 When false, reads keypresses from stdin and converts them to finger numbers.

 ## Connecting with AR